nephlm/gnosis2/docs/source/hero_creation/edges.md

 ## Using an Edge

-Almost all Edges require the expenditure of one or more Favor to activate them.
+Almost all Edges require the expenditure of one or more {{Favor}}
+to activate them.
 There may be particular situations that exactly match an Edge's description and the GM may allow them to be activated for free.

-The GM can always award arbitrary Favor, and this is just a case of them awarding Favor conditioned on the Hero activating their Edge.
+The GM can always award arbitrary [Favor](../tools/currency.md#favor), and this is just a case of them awarding Favor conditioned on the Hero activating their Edge.